aienx/js-archive/README.md

+![](img/javascript-project.jpg)

 # Js Project Scripts
-![](img/javascript-project.jpg)

-## This project various algorithms and computations implimented in javascript language.
+## Various algorithms and computations implimented in javascript language.
 You can contribute by submitting your own scripts, also written in javascript, which performs various tasks in and computations.

 ## Get Started